briefmedia-digital/frontend-docs/style-guide/TDD.md

 ### Stubs

 Stubs are like spies except they have a pre-programmed behavior.
 The original function is not actually called when it is wrapped by a stub, instead the stub caries out the pre-programmed behavior.
 This is great for faking AJAX requests.
-Another great use of stubs is altering the flow of a feature to test a fringe-case or even to test the error-handling.
+Another great use of stubs is altering the flow of a feature to test an edge-case or even to test the error-handling.

 ```javascript
 // FooBar.spec.js